 “It’s the same product, with a twist.
 Why can’t I use the same description?
 It gets the point across,” I hear from time to time.

-This might work if you’re offering the same product, but in different sizes.
-Otherwise, it’s important to create unique product descriptions for each of your products – even if they’re present on another product page.
+This might work if you offer the same product but in different sizes.
+Otherwise, creating unique product descriptions for each product is essential – even if they’re on another page.

-For example, you might offer a guitar singularly, and you might offer it in a bundle.
-The bundle comes with the same guitar, a lesson book, guitar picks, an amp, and other assorted tools to help a young musician get their toes wet.
-And you’re probably charging more for the bundle because it offers so many extras.
+For example, you might offer a guitar singularly and surrender it in a bundle.
+The bundle comes with the same guitar, a lesson book, guitar picks, an amp, and other tools to help young musicians get their toes wet.
+And you’re probably charging more for the bundle because it offers many extras.

 Sure, the guitar might be the same.
-You can share the same benefits and features in the bundle description as you do the guitar, but you’ll want to share the benefits of choosing the bundle over the guitar as well.
+You can share the same benefits and features in the bundle description as you do the guitar, but you’ll also want to share the benefits of choosing the bundle over the guitar.

-Ask yourself, why would someone pay $100 more for this bundle than the guitar alone?
+Why would someone pay $100 more for this bundle than the guitar?

-List the benefits, and offer a unique product description for the bundle.
+List the benefits and offer a unique product description for the bundle.
 Describe how the included extras can help a new guitarist.
-Tell your customer exactly how much they’re saving by choosing your bundle instead.
+Tell your customers exactly how much they save by choosing your bundle instead.

 #5: Avoid Excessive Keyword Use in Product Descriptions – But Use Them Effectively

 Google and keywords have a weird relationship.
-Keywords were the bread and butter of SEO back in the day, but today they play a different role.
-They’re still important, but in a much different way.
+Keywords were the bread and butter of SEO in the day, but today, they play a different role.
+They’re still important but in a much other way.

-When Google caught wind that websites were ranked highly because of keyword generators, they changes their algorithm.
+It changes its algorithm when Google finds that websites are ranked highly because of keyword generators.
 Now, Google punishes anyone who they think uses too many keywords.

-There’s no set number of keywords you can use before it impacts your page’s ranking.
-You need to feel it out, based on the length of your copy and the frequency of your keywords.
+You can use no set number of keywords before it impacts your page’s ranking.
+You need to fill it out based on the length of your copy and the frequency of your keywords.

 Choose the keywords that best relate to your product, and include those.
-If your keywords become too obvious, expect Google to penalize your page in return.
+If your keywords become too obvious, expect Google to penalize your page.

 #6: Don’t Use Thin Content

-“Since a picture is worth a thousand words, is a product description really necessary?”
+“Since a picture is worth a thousand words, is a product description necessary?”

-I’m not sure if this is what anyone’s thinking, but I’ve seen it far too often not to make mention of this SEO problem.
+I’m unsure if this is what anyone’s thinking, but I’ve seen it far too often not to make mention of this SEO problem.